|Christian Population||11% Christians in the country|

-Open Doors raises prayer support for the believers and Church in UAE.
+Open Doors raises prayer support for the church on the Arabian Peninsula.